-Learning Domain: Cognitive Level of Learning: Remember
+Learning Domain: Cognitive Level of Learning: Knowledge

 References/Readings

 AR 30-22, Army Food Program, 17 July 2019

 AR 40-25, Nutrition Standards and Education, 3 January 2017

 AR 600-9, The Army Body Composition Program, 16 July 2019

 USAPHCTG 358, Army Weight Management Guide, December 2017

-Lesson DLC117 - The Risk Management (RM) Process
+LESSON DLC117 - THE RISK MANAGEMENT (RM) PROCESS

 Description

-This lesson familiarizes the student with the risk management (RM) process.
-At the end of this lesson, the student will be able to apply the basic principles of RM process and effectively employ the five steps of the RM process.
+This lesson familiarizes you with the risk management (RM) process.
+At the end of this lesson, you will be able to apply the basic principles of RM process and effectively employ the five steps of the RM process.
 This lesson will introduce learners on how to apply and mitigate risks using DD Form 2977 as a tool.

 Hours: 2

 Learning Objectives/Outcomes

-Apply the Risk Management (RM) process.
+Apply the risk management (RM) process.

-Learning Domain: Cognitive Level of Learning: Apply
+Learning Domain: Cognitive Level of Learning: Application

 References/Readings

 ATP 5-9, Risk Management, 14 April 2014

 DA PAM 385-30, Risk Management, 2 December 2014

 DD Form 2977, Deliberate Risk Assessment Worksheet, 2014

-Lesson DLC118 - Government Property Accountability
+LESSON DLC118 - GOVERNMENT PROPERTY ACCOUNTABILITY

 Description

-This lesson familiarizes the student with how to follow the appropriate administrative measures for accounting for lost, damaged, and destroyed property.
-At the end of this learning event, the student accounting will be able to identify principles of property and property categories, distinguish the difference between accountability and responsibility, and identify the inspection and inventory procedures.
-This lesson will assist students in maintaining readiness through property accountability.
+This lesson familiarizes you with how to follow the appropriate administrative measures for accounting for lost, damaged, and destroyed property.
+At the end of this lesson, you will be able to identify principles of property and property categories, distinguish the difference between accountability and responsibility, and identify the inspection and inventory procedures.
+This lesson will assist you in maintaining readiness through property accountability.

 Hours: 2.5

 Learning Objectives/Outcomes

 Account for government property.

-Learning Domain: Cognitive Level of Learning: Apply References/Readings AR 735-5, Property Accountability Policies, 9 November 2016 DA PAM 710-2-1, Using Unit Supply System (Manual Procedures), 1 December 2016 Lesson DLC119 - Map Reading and Land Navigation Description This lesson familiarizes the student with conducting land navigation.
-The student must be able to read and interpret maps in order to move quickly and effectively in the operating environment.
-This lesson will assist the student in maintaining readiness by refreshing map reading and land navigation skills.
-At the end of this lesson, the student will be able to apply the purpose and care of military maps, military map symbols, map reference system terminology, map reading and land navigation principles, convert distance on the map to distance on the ground, and employ the methods of expressing direction on a map.
+Learning Domain: Cognitive Level of Learning: Application References/Readings AR 735-5, Property Accountability Policies, 9 November 2016 DA PAM 710-2-1, Using Unit Supply System (Manual Procedures), 1 December 2016 LESSON DLC119 - MAP READING AND LAND NAVIGATION Description This lesson familiarizes you with conducting land navigation.
+You must be able to read and interpret maps in order to move quickly and effectively in the operating environment.
+This lesson will assist you in maintaining readiness by refreshing map reading and land navigation skills.
+At the end of this lesson, you will be able to apply the purpose and care of military maps, military map land navigation principles, convert distance on the map to distance on the ground, and employ the methods of expressing direction on a map.
 Hours: 2.5 Learning Objectives/Outcomes Conduct land navigation.

-Learning Domain: Cognitive Level of Learning: Apply References/Readings TC 3-25.26, Map Reading and Land Navigation, 15 November 2013
+Learning Domain: Cognitive Level of Learning: Application References/Readings TC 3-25.26, Map Reading and Land Navigation, 15 November 2013